-St. Catherine of Siena Catholic Church in Kennesaw is one of 11 members the Catholic Pilot Project.
+St. Paul the Apostle Catholic Church in Cleveland, Georgia is one of 11 members the Catholic Pilot Project.
 This project, whose full name is the “Laudato Si’ Action Plan Pilot Project,” came to life when the Roman Catholic Archdiocese of Atlanta decided to run a pilot project to support this group of parishes and schools in making environmental improvements.
 “Laudato Si’: On Care for Our Common Home” is Pope Francis’ encyclical about caring for the earth and each other.
 Continue reading

 Solarize Newton-Morgan is a community-based solar photovoltaic group purchasing program that helps homeowners, businesses and nonprofits save on the cost of solar by leveraging the power of bulk purchasing — the more that participate, the greater the savings!
 Sara Vinson is one of our Solarize Newton-Morgan Ambassadors.
 She reflects… Continue reading

 This post reflects thoughts on how Christians can prepare and preserve a fitting, earthly place for God to dwell in and around us.

 As I write this, my son has just returned from a college internship in Wrangell-St. Elias National Park and Wilderness Preserve in Alaska.